Refer to the guide Setting up and getting started.

 At the end of the execute() method, if the

-command encountered any warnings, then they are output through the getWarningMessage()
+command encountered any warnings, then they are output through the getWarningMessage() method

 into the returned CommandResult.